Alcohol and Substance Misuse

-BGSU has a long-standing commitment to addressing the impacts of alcohol and drugs on its student body.
-The potential impacts of alcohol and drug use can be catastrophic to the life of college student’s health, relationships, academic performance, and future goals.
-While data demonstrates that most BGSU students make responsible choices related to alcohol and drugs, there are many that do not.
-Contributing factors to these negative choices include stress, a belief that all students are engaging in those behaviors, and lack of accurate information about alcohol and drugs and the consequences of their use.
+BGSU has a long-standing commitment to addressing the impact of alcohol and substances on the campus community.
+The potential impact of alcohol and substance use can be catastrophic to students' health, relationships, academic performance and future goals.
+While data demonstrates that most BGSU students make responsible choices related to alcohol and drugs, there are students who choose to engage in risky behaviors.
+Contributing factors to these negative choices include stress, a belief that all students are engaging in those behaviors and lack of accurate information about alcohol and substances and the consequences of their use.

-BGSU engages in multiple strategies in the prevention of alcohol and drug abuse.
-These strategies include social norming campaigns, educational and awareness programs, enforcement programs, and alternative programming.
+BGSU engages in multiple strategies in the prevention of alcohol and substance abuse.
+These strategies include social norming campaigns, educational and awareness programs, enforcement programs and alternative programming.

 How can you help others?